 Zhan Zhuang has been practiced in secret in China for 27 centuries and has only been taught openly since 1940; up until then this was regarded as the most secretive of all training methods.

 Dao Yin Chi Kung

 Known as moving exercises, these train and also develop the body’s natural power lines through alignment corrections.
 These Chi Kung training methods are most profound and once again very important in the development of Tai Chi internal principles.
 There are 5 major exercises, each developing a different connection through the body’s central core (core stability) whilst moving within a natural range of movement.
 These movements tune the inside (internal) to the outside (external) and refine basic rotations and spirals within the body, amalgamating each and every part of the body.
-This has to be felt to be really understood; all parts move all parts, perfectly stringing prearranged movements together, working in harmony with rooting, centripetal and centrifugal forces.
+This has to be felt to be really understood; when one part moves all parts move perfectly, stringing prearranged movements together in harmony developing rooting as to cultivate centripetal and centrifugal forces.